tranarchy/benzo/README.md

 ## VAC

-I'm unsure if this is VAC detected, it doesn't change any cvar, but `TracerPid` will be visible to VAC during the patching process, however there are ways to hide this
+This should be safe to use since it doesn't change any cvar, however `TracerPid` will be visible to VAC during the patching process, but there are ways to hide this

 ## Build-time dependencies